kyma-project/btp-manager/README.md

    ```sh
    kubectl get btpoperators btpoperator
    ```
+   > [!NOTE]
-   > **NOTE:** The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
+   > The CR is in the `Warning` state and the message is `Secret resource not found reason: MissingSecret`.
 To create a Secret, follow the instructions in [Use BTP Manager to Manage SAP BTP Service Operator](./docs/user/02-10-usage.md#create-and-install-a-secret).

 For more installation options, read the [Install and Uninstall BTP Manager](./docs/contributor/01-10-installation.md) document.